 High profile place-making and regeneration project in the centre of Derby

-The Castleward project will be carried out in a number of phases, over 15-20 years.
-Over this period, the project will provide about 800 new homes, 35,000 square feet of commercial retail space.
+We will carry out the project in a number of phases, over 15-20 years.
+Over this period, the project will provide about 800 new homes, 35,000 square feet of commercial retail space and new public realm.

 - A new primary school